 (Translation from Dutch to English by Google.)

-NEW YORK –– Nuchem Rosenberg meets with us in kosher restaurant Manhattan near the Williamsburg Bridge.
+NEW YORK –– Nuchem Rosenberg meets with us in a kosher restaurant Manhattan near the Williamsburg Bridge.
 He dare not meet us on the other side.

 Williamsburg, Brooklyn is home to a large part of New York City's 250,000 ultra-orthodox Jews.
 This hasidic rabbi (Nuchem Rosenberg) is ostracized by his religion and is banned in all the district's synagogues and religious schools.